toggle menu

 Richard E. Gerstein Building

-After completing the training program, new Assistant State Attorneys (ASAs) are assigned to County Court, in either the DUI/Crimes Division or the Misdemeanor Domestic Violence Division.
-While in County Court, ASAs have the opportunity to fully participate in jury trials, non-jury trials, evidentiary hearings and plea negotiations on misdemeanor offenses.
-Once the assignment to County Court has been completed, attorneys are promoted to the Juvenile Division.
+After completing the training program, new Assistant State Attorneys (ASAs) are assigned to County Court, the Misdemeanor Domestic Violence (DV) Division, or the Juvenile Division.
+While in County Court or the Misdemeanor DV Division, ASAs have the opportunity to fully participate in jury trials, non-jury trials, evidentiary hearings and plea negotiations on misdemeanor offenses.
+In the Juvenile Division, ASAs prosecute both felony and misdemeanor cases.
+They have many of the same experiences as the ASAs assigned to the other two divisions, but try all of their cases without juries.